elizamg/229catan/README.md

 # Data Download

+**Note:** This data is of 50,000 4-player Catan games.
+The games.csv holds the game-level info ('board_layout', 'winner').
+The players.csv holds the player info ('player', 'initial_placements', 'vps').
+Both CSVs have a 'game_id', which can be used to map between the two.

 **Note:** This data has already been parsed using `data_parser.py`.
 You can also generate more data using [Catanatron](https://github.com/bcollazo/catanatron) and parse it by running the parser.

 ## Steps